bbauska/W3Cx-4of5-thru-May-2024/README.md

 ### <img src="./images/image013.png" style="width:3in;height:0.7612in" />

-**As steward of global Web standards, W3C's mission is to safeguard the openness, accessibility, and freedom of the World Wide Web from a technical perspective.**
+<b>As steward of global Web standards, W3C's mission is to safeguard the
+openness, accessibility, and freedom of the World Wide Web from a technical perspective.<b>

 W3C's primary activity is to develop protocols and guidelines that ensure long-term growth for the Web.
 The widely adopted Web standards